Toloka/docs/en/template-builder/templates/product-photo-search.md

 For this type of project, you can use the **Product photo search** preset.

 This template helps you get the photos of the products from the Internet that meet the specified parameters.
-The Tolokers search products by name or SKU on the Internet and upload product images.
+The Tolokers search products by name or SKU the Internet and upload product images.

 Take a look at the example:  the template includes a product description, links to search in Google, an upload area, and a checkbox.
-The users must select the "No photo found" option if the photo hasn't been found.
+The Tolokers must upload a product photo or select the **No photo found** option if the photo hasn't been found.

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/8verSatf3yR3cu)